Back to blog

 Where it falls short: As a browser extension, Dux-Soup carries higher detection risk than cloud tools.
 It requires your browser to be open and your computer running.
 The interface feels dated.
 Advanced sequence logic (conditional branches, multi-step campaigns with delays) is limited compared to cloud competitors.
 See our Dux-Soup alternative breakdown for cloud-based options.

-Pricing: Pro Dux at $14.99/month.
-Turbo Dux at $55/month (adds workflow automation).
-Cloud Dux at $99/month (recently added cloud option).
+Pricing: Pro Dux is the lowest cost tier.
+Turbo Dux is mid-range (adds workflow automation).
+Cloud Dux is a premium tier (recently added cloud option).

 Best for: Budget-conscious users willing to accept higher account risk for lower cost.
 Consider upgrading to a cloud tool if LinkedIn is a significant revenue channel.